The Beach Boys: 2011–2012 reunion and aftermath

 In July 2018, Wilson, Jardine, Love, Johnston, and Marks reunited for a one-off Q&A session moderated by director Rob Reiner at the Capitol Records Building in Los Angeles.
 It was the first time the band had appeared together in public since their 2012 tour.
 That December, Love described his new holiday album, Reason for the Season, as a "message to Brian" and said that he "would love nothing more than to get together with Brian and do some music".
-In 2019, Wilson and Jardine (with Chaplin) embarked on a co-headlining tour with the Zombies, performing selections from Friends and Surf's Up.
+In 2019, Wilson, Jardine and Chaplin embarked on a co-headlining tour with the Zombies, performing selections from Friends and Surf's Up.

 In February 2020, Wilson and Jardine's official social media pages encouraged fans to boycott the band's music after it was announced that Love's Beach Boys would perform at the Safari Club International Convention in Reno, Nevada on animal rights grounds.
 The concert proceeded despite online protests, as Love issued a statement that said his group has always supported "freedom of thought and expression as a fundamental tenet of our rights as Americans".
 In October, Love and Johnston's Beach Boys performed at a fundraiser for Donald Trump's 2020 presidential campaign; Wilson and Jardine again issued a statement that they had not been informed about this performance and did not support it.

-Intellectual property sale and Brian's death
+Intellectual property sale, several boxset releases and Brian's death

-In February 2021, it was announced that Brian Wilson, Love, Jardine, and the estate of Carl Wilson had sold a majority stake in the band's intellectual property to Irving Azoff and his new company Iconic Artists Group.
+In February 2021, it was announced that Brian Wilson, Love, Jardine, and the estate of Carl Wilson had sold a majority stake in the band's intellectual property to Irving Azoff and his new company, Iconic Artists Group.
 In April, Omnivore Recordings released the album California Music Presents Add Some Music, featuring Love, Jardine, Marks, Johnston, and several of their children.
 That August, Capitol released the Feel Flows box set, comprising sessions from Sunflower and Surf's Up.
 Capitol succeeded this in December 2022 with the Sail On Sailor – 1972 box set, this time focusing on Carl and the Passions and Holland.